menu

 Overview

 Princeton is a very small city located in the state of Wisconsin.
 With a population of 1,263 people and just one neighborhood, Princeton is the 358th largest community in Wisconsin.
-Princeton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Princeton was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-When you are in Princeton, you'll notice that it is more blue-collar than most other communities in America.
-47.91% of Princeton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Princeton is generally considered to be a blue-collar town.
+47.91% of the Princeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Princeton is a city of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Princeton who work in food service (7.67%), office and administrative support (6.62%), and sales jobs (5.92%).

 A relatively large number of people in Princeton telecommute to their jobs.
 Overall, about 9.41% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.